Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Archive/Overview/concept.md

 # Concept

-a Gameplay Template for a Doom-Like FPS with modularity.
+A Game Template for a classic style FPS with a focus on modularity.